PewPewSeto/Pitter-Desktop-Client/README.md

 ### Development

-Contibution to the Pitter project may not be performed direcctly, however input is appreciated and accepted via the issue tracker related to this repository.
+Contibution to the Pitter project may not be performed directly, however input is appreciated and accepted via the issue tracker related to this repository.

    [.NET Framework 4.5]: <https://www.microsoft.com/net>